 Photographing subjects in action is one of the most challenging but rewarding aspects of photography.
-With little time to think, and no room for error, it’s easy to be overwhelmed with these types of high speed situations.
+With little time to think, and no room for error, it’s easy to be overwhelmed by situations such as the ones you encounter when doing sports photography, wildlife photography, and similar niches with high-speed subjects.

 1) Focus Tips